 Lawnmower Repair Training

 Through classroom lectures and hands-on shop training, students are introduced to the fundamental operations of small-engine machines.
 Throughout lessons, they are guided through diagnostic maintenance, repair and safety protocol.
 They may also learn how to develop effective work practices as maintenance technicians.
 Other common areas of study include:

 - Transaxle repair and maintenance

 Employment Outlook and Salary Information

-Those who specialize in small-engine repair may find jobs with repair or retails shops, landscape companies, lawn equipment dealers and government agencies.
-According to the U.S. Bureau of Labor Statistics (BLS), around 30,000 jobs were held by outdoor power equipment mechanics in 2012.
-The number of jobs was predicted to grow 5% from 2012-2022, which is slower than average.
-The BLS also reported that the national 2013 mean annual wage for outdoor power equipment mechanics was $32,180 (www.bls.gov).
-In particular, mechanics working in lawn and garden equipment or supply stores earned an annual mean wage of $30,510, reported the BLS.
+Those who specialize in small-engine repair may find jobs with repair or retail shops, landscape companies, lawn equipment dealers and government agencies.
+The number of jobs was predicted to grow 4% from 2014-2024, which is slower than average.
+The BLS also reported that the national 2015 mean annual wage for outdoor power equipment mechanics was $34,520 (www.bls.gov).

 Those wishing to advance in engine repair may eventually work with larger engines, either through on-the-job training or other training programs.
 For large-engine training, diesel, motorcycle and automobile engine repair and maintenance courses may be viable; these are also available through technical schools and community colleges.